Ary Borges: Club career

+In December 2025 it was announced that she would no longer play for Racing Louisville.

+She spent three seasons with Racing Louisville FC, racking up 53 regular season appearances and 3 goals, before departing at the end of 2025.

+On 6 January 2026, it was announced that Borges had signed a three-year contract with fellow NWSL side Angel City FC.

 International career

 She featured for the Brazil national under-20 team at the 2018 South American U-20 Women's Championship and subsequent 2018 edition of the U-20 World Cup.

 She received her first call-up to the senior Brazil national team in September 2020, selected by coach Pia Sundhage for a training camp at Nova Granja Comary which was restricted to home-based players due to the COVID-19 pandemic in Brazil.
 She won her first senior cap as a 63rd-minute substitute for Debinha in a 3–1 friendly win over Argentina at Amigão, Campina Grande, Paraíba on 17 September 2021.
 Another substitute appearance against the same opponents followed three days later, and she maintained her place in the squad for the next friendly fixtures against Australia in Sydney the following month.
 She scored her first two goals in a 6–1 win over India at the 2021 International Women's Football Tournament of Manaus, a match notable as the farewell appearance of Formiga.